Galileo-dev/land-rs/docs/chapters/convex_approch.typ

 This @soc ensure that constraints like the thrust vector directions and nonlinear aerodynamic drag are satisfied.

-== Full convex optimization problem for atomospheric powered descent guidance
+== Full convex optimization problem (@apdg)

-The full convex optimization problem for the atomospheric powered descent guidance is as follows:
+The full convex optimization problem for the @apdg is as follows:

 $ min integral_0^t_f || T(t) || d t $ <objective_function>